MarcusRiemer/esqulino/readme.md

 ## Server

 Developed on a system running `ruby 2.3.0p0 (2015-12-25 revision 53290) [x86_64-linux]` and (for the moment) not tested elsewhere.

-That said, it uses Sinatra which should run virtually anywhere and does not make use of any too fancy Ruby features.
+Currently BlattWerkzeug uses Sinatra which should run virtually anywhere and does not make use of any too fancy Ruby features.
 So it will probably run on different configurations.
+But there are ongoing efforts to port the whole server over to a less "freestyle" Rails 5 application.

-Requires `gem` and `bundle` to be available, dependencies are provided as a `Gemfile`.
+The `Makefile` requires the `gem` and `bundle` programs to be available, dependencies are described via the `Gemfile`.

 ## Client

-An Angular 2.0 app, even though Angular 2.0 is still not released yet.
-I hope this changes once the thesis is complete ...
-It uses Typescript, because I really like my compiler to catch dumb errors.
+An Angular 2.0 app that uses Typescript, because it is really nice to have a compiler that catches dumb errors.
+The app is broken up into several logical modules:

+    AppModule                  Holds together the whole client
+    ├─ SharedModule            Globally required functionality like icons ├─ FrontModule             Mainly text-pages that describe BlattWerkzeug └─ EditorModule            Bundles the actual editing capatabilities ├─ SharedEditorModule   Shared functionality like the sidebar ├─ PageEditorModule     Both page editors (WYSIWYG and tree) └─ QueryEditorModule    The query editor

+The `Makefile` requires the `npm` program to be available, dependencies are provided via the `package.json`.
+The `Makefile` will install required programs like the Typescript compiler `tsc` or the Angular 2 ahead-of-time compiler `ngc` as part of the `install-deps` step.

 ## Schema